Emblem of Togo

-The coat of arms of Togo was adopted on 14 March 1962.
-Since this Togolese national symbol does not follows the rules of heraldry for a traditional coat of arms, then it could be considered a national emblem instead.
+The emblem of Togo was adopted on 14 March 1962.

 In the device, two standing red lions are to be seen, which symbolize the bravery of the people.
 Both lions are armed with bow and arrow, symbolizing a call for all citizens to be active in the defence of freedom of the country.
 Between the lions, a golden shield with the letters RT (République Togolaise) is displayed.
 Above it, the flag of Togo is displayed twice.
 On a ribbon stands Togo's motto: "Travail, Liberté, Patrie" (Work, Liberty, Homeland).

 After Togo's 1991 National Conference, multiple versions of this emblem proliferated, even within the Togolese government.
 In June 2008, however, a Constitutional Court decision clarified which version was correct.

-Official blazon
+Official description

-The coat of arms of the Republic of Togo consists of the following:
+The emblem of the Republic of Togo consists of the following: